Skin wrinkles and blemishes

 - Trichloroacetic acid (a chemical peel).

-- Tretinoin (Retin A) alone, or in combination with mequinol (Solage).
-Tretinoin is a form of vitamin A.
+- Tretinoin (Retin A) alone, or in combination with a bleaching agent such as hydroquinone or mequinol (Solage).
+Tretinoin is a derivative of vitamin A.

 - Gentle freezing with liquid nitrogen (cryotherapy).